 The resulting number falls into one of several categories.
 As determined by the NHS, the categories and corresponding BMI ranges are as follows:

-There are several ways in which your BMI can influence both your fertility and the outcomes of IVF treatment.
+There are several ways in which your BMI can influence both your fertility and the outcomes of IVF treatment, highlighting the important connection between the two.
 Therefore, it's beneficial to understand the implications before seeking fertility treatment.

 Egg quality and quantity